 Parents and Students: Lesson attendance is necessary and expected.
 Please read the following policy details carefully.

--You are allowed up to and no more than two makeup lessons per semester.
+–You are allowed up to and no more than two makeup lessons per semester.
 It is your responsibility to contact the teacher to arrange a makeup lesson.
+These two make ups will be offered for absences due to illness and required academic conflicts only.

 –Makeup lessons must be scheduled at the teacher’s convenience and within sixty days.